se4ai/se4ai.github.io/docs/define.md

 [^10]: e.g. the work of [Isamu Noguchi](https://www.noguchi.org/noguchi/timeline)
 [^12]: e.g. the work of [Frank Lloyd Wright](https://franklloydwright.org)
 [^11]: e.g. the work of [Dieter Rams](https://readymag.com/shuffle/dieter-rams/)
-[^3]: B. Boehm (2004) [Keynote address to the ASE'04 conference](http://ase-conferences.org/ase/past/ase2004/download/KeynoteBoehm.pdf), Boehm reports that at ICSE'4 (1979), Edker Dijkstra commented that "The notion of ‘user’ cannot be precisely defined, and therefore has no place in CS or SE." • “Analysis and allocation of the system requirements is not the responsibility of the SE group but is a prerequisite for their work”
+[^3]: B. Boehm (2004) [Keynote address to the ASE'04 conference](http://ase-conferences.org/ase/past/ase2004/download/KeynoteBoehm.pdf), Boehm reports that at ICSE'4 (1979), ‎Edsger Dijkstra commented that "The notion of ‘user’ cannot be precisely defined, and therefore has no place in CS or SE." • “Analysis and allocation of the system requirements is not the responsibility of the SE group but is a prerequisite for their work”
-[^4]: H. Muils et al. (1987) [iA cleanroom approach to software development](https://en.wikipedia.org/wiki/Cleanroom_software_engineering).
-Here, the task of programmers was to  deleivered proably correct code to a seperate testing team.
+[^4]: H. Mills et al. (1987) [A cleanroom approach to software development](https://en.wikipedia.org/wiki/Cleanroom_software_engineering).
+Here, the task of programmers was to  delivered probably correct code to a separate testing team.
 [^5]: M. Paulk at al. (1993)  SEI Software CMM\* manual (v.1.1).
 "Analysis and allocation of the system requirements is not the responsibility of the SE group but is a prerequisite for their work."